ForensicTools/Tessera-464_2131-Green/README.md

 This tool acts as an interactive, easier-to-use wrapper around the already popular Volatility framework.
 Currently the tool is written in python and imports Volatility as a library.
 This may change to exec calls (ew, I know) in the event that the library imports for plugins becomes too heavily and/or cumbersome.

-For most up-to-date repository, please see: www.github.com/MixMuffins/Tessera Project under ForensicsTools is static branch for a Professor.
+For most up-to-date repository, please see: www.github.com/MixMuffins/Tessera <br />
+Project under ForensicsTools is static branch for a Professor.

 Usage